-Car bomb kills dozens in Syria
+Syria: Car bomb near al-Bab kills dozens

 Story highlights

-- ISIS militants are believed to be behind the attack, activist groups say
+- ISIS has claimed responsibility for the car bomb attack in Sousian village

+- Turkey's military says ISIS has been driven from key Syrian town of al-Bab

-(CNN)A car bomb killed as many as 60 people and wounded dozens more Friday in northwestern Syria, Turkish state media and activist groups said.
+(CNN)A car bomb in northern Syria killed as many as 60 people and wounded dozens more, Turkish state media and activist groups said Friday, even as the Turkish military said that the nearby town of al-Bab had been retaken from ISIS.

+Al-Bab was ISIS' last significant holdout between the northern countryside of Aleppo and Raqqa, the group's de facto capital.
+Held by ISIS since 2013, al-Bab was recaptured after more than two months of fighting.

-The attack killed between 53 and 60 people in Sousian village, according to activist groups Aleppo Media Center and the UK-based Syrian Observatory for Human Rights.
-The groups said ISIS militants were believed to be behind the attack.
+The attack in Sousian village, a few miles north of the town, killed between 53 and 60 people, according to activist groups Aleppo Media Center and the UK-based Syrian Observatory for Human Rights.

 Turkey's state-run Anadolu news agency reported that 60 people were killed and at least 100 others wounded, adding that the car bomb targeted a security building for the Free Syrian Army, an association of rebel groups fighting ISIS.